mendersoftware/meta-mender/README.md

 7. Testing OTA image update
 ===========================

-In the standard partitioning, there isn't enough space to put the image in a file before flashing it.
-For the test purposes this can be solved the following way:
+There isn't enough space to store the image in a file before flashing it in the default partition setup.

+One option is to store the image on a local web server and use a URL when calling `mender -rootfs` (see below).

+To use a local file for testing purposes this can be solved the following way:

 Inside qemu create a FIFO (e.g. in /root):